GoogleCloudPlatform/buildpacks/README.md

 ## Support

-Google Cloud Buildpacks are only officially supported when used with Google Cloud products.
+Google Cloud's buildpacks are only officially supported when used with Google Cloud products.
 Customers of Google Cloud can use [standard support channels](https://cloud.google.com/support-hub) for help using buildpacks with Google Cloud Products.